Paul Anderson (footballer)

-Paul Anderson (born 23 July 1988) is a retired English footballer who played as a winger.
+Paul Anderson (born 23 July 1988) is an English former professional footballer who played as a winger.
 He is a former England U19 international.
-He is currently Derby County Under 15's Head Coach.
+He is currently Derby County under-15s head coach.

 He started his career at Hull City before moving to Liverpool but made no league appearances for either club.
 Loan spells with Swansea City and Nottingham Forest resulted in a permanent move to the latter for whom he made nearly 100 league appearances.
 In 2012, he moved to Bristol City before signing for Ipswich Town the following year.
 In 2015, he moved to Bradford City.
 In the 2016 Summer transfer window he moved to Northampton Town on a free transfer after leaving Bradford City.
 In 2017 he joined Mansfield Town but left in 2019 and joined Plymouth Argyle.
 On 18 October Northampton Town announced they had signed the winger on a short-term deal.

 Club career

 Early career

 Born in Melton Mowbray, Leicestershire, Anderson attended Brownlow County Primary School, then John Ferneley College and then King Edward School in Melton Mowbray.
 As a schoolboy he was attached to Leicester City but they declined to offer him a professional contract, believing he would never make the grade.
 After this setback Anderson then decided to join Hull City, the club his father Phil Anderson had played for.
 His performances for their academy team caught the eye of Liverpool who took him to Anfield on an extended trial.